uTensor/utensor_cgen/tutorials/add_custom_operators/README.md

 ### Writing a Backend Component

 The backend component is the meat of the operator code generation process.
 For the uTensor backend, this can be creating custom constructor parameters, overriding the default declaration in code, and describing the evaluation code for this operator.
-Once this is done, we just need to register the component in the global OperatorFactory:
+Once this is done, we just need to register the component in the `OperatorFactory`:

 ```python
 @OperatorFactory.register